ran-research-lab/earsketch-webclient-2025/DeveloperDocs/build-guide-web-client.md

 ### Configuration files
 - Note: all under `./webclient` directory.
 - `webpack.common.js`: The base config file for `webpack`.
-May need modifications when adding / removing libraries outside NPM or dealing with global / constant variables.
+May need modifications when adding / removing libraries outside npm or dealing with global / constant variables.
 - `webpack.dev.js`: Configs specific to local development (not for the DEV server!).
 - `webpack.prod.js`: Configs for the release build (used on DEV and PROD servers).
 Generates minified `dist/bundle.js` loaded in `index.html`.
-- `package.json`: The NPM config file organizing the library dependencies and build commands.
+- `package.json`: The npm config file organizing the library dependencies and build commands.
 - `package-lock.json`: Describes the `node_modules` structure.
 Do not modify.
 - `.babelrc`: The config file for Babel, an ES6+ to ES5 transpiler.
 - `scripts/src/index.js`: The JS entry-point for loading all the modules in order (AMD only).

-### webpack.common.js
+### `webpack.common.js`
 - `resolve.alias`: Defines module names for import / require.
 For AMD loading in `index.js`, all our source-code files are shimmed here.
 This won't be necessary as much once we start using the ESM imports in individual source-code files.
 - `module.rules`: This is where we configure various file loaders (preprocessors) and source-code transformers.
   + HappyPack: Runs Babel transpiler in multiple threads (thus faster).
   + Exports loader: Makes certain variables in the source code available for import / require.
-Exported names are then typically treated as semi-global variables in our code base -- something to be avoided in the future.
+Exported names are then typically treated as semi-global variables in our codebase -- something to be avoided in the future.
 - `plugins.(providePlugin)`: Exports and/or exposes certain variables as semi-global variables.
 Again, only a tentative solution used in the current AMD loading.

-### index.js
+### `index.js`
 - The entry point for our JavaScript madness.
 - Some modules are loaded and initialized here (e.g., `jquery` and `jqueryUI`) as some libraries assume the availability of other objects in the context.
 Something to be avoided in our own dev process.
 - Some of the `exports-loader` outputs are assigned to the global scope with `Object.assign(window,src)`.
 Again, to be eliminated in the future.